-Typically, using sensor-generated data, said Jie.
-“Such studies seek to establish their ‘ground truth’ by using cameras, or giving participants a predefined list of tasks to do at particular times.”
+“Typically”, added Jie, “studies seek to establish ‘ground truth’ by use of cameras or they give people a predefined list of tasks to do at a particular time.”

-So, rather than considering the exact details of the timings of activities, the key consideration is the methodological question of quantifying the degree of agreement or disagreement between the recorded sensor data and corresponding participant records written in time-use diaries, and proposing a framework for evaluating to what extent they are in agreement.
+In our paper however, rather than considering the exact details of the timings of activities, this paper simply considers the methodological question of quantifying the degree of agreement between the sensor data and corresponding participant records written in a time/use diary, and it formulates a framework for evaluating to what extent they agree.

-Kristrún added, “In this work, that uses time-use diaries and sensor-generated data, you ease on the expectation of ground truth, in order to create a framework that explores the agreement between them.”
+Kristrún added, “In this work, using time-use diaries and sensor-generated data, you can ease on the expectation of ground truth to create a framework that simply explores agreements.”

 Advantages of sensor-generated data for social science

-“There’s also the advantage in practical terms of overcoming the privacy concerns of using cameras to obtain ground truth”, added Riccardo.
+“There’s also the advantage in practical terms of overcoming the privacy issues of using camera data”, added Riccardo Pozza.

-“Not many people would want to have cameras monitor all their household activities at all times because they might be doing activities they don’t want you to see.”
+“Not many people would want to have cameras monitoring all their activities in a private household at all times because they might be doing things they don’t want you to see.”

 Data model based on mean-shift clustering and change-point analysis

-Going deeper into the model, Riccardo said,“We applied machine learning techniques for pattern recognition to understand patterns from the data and assign these to activities of daily living of the subject, such as what people do at home, e.g. eating, cooking, playing with a computer, etc.”
+Going deeper into the model, Riccardo said,“We applied machine learning techniques for pattern recognition to understand patterns from the data and assign these to activities of daily living of the subject at home, e.g. eating, cooking, playing with a computer, etc.”

 Instead of evaluating the model against some ‘ground truth’ the researchers decided on an approach training a model to derive meaning from the data.

 ”We extracted features from raw data via mean-shift clustering as a way of taking the sensor-generated data and ‘clustering’ it around its average.”